Navajo: Early history

-In 1800, Governor Fernando Chacón led 500 men to the Tunicha Mountains against the Navajo.
+In 1800, Governor Chacon led 500 men to the Tunicha Mountains against the Navajo.
 Twenty Navajo chiefs asked for peace.
-In 1804 and 1805, the Navajo and Spaniards mounted major expeditions against each-other's settlements.
+In 1804 and 1805, the Navajo and Spaniards mounted major expeditions against each other's settlements.
 In May 1805, another peace was established.
-Similar patterns of peace-making, raiding, and trading among the Navajo, Spaniards, Apache, Comanche, Hopi, Pueblo people continued until the arrival of Americans in 1846.
+Similar patterns of peace-making, raiding, and trading among the Navajo, Spaniards, Apache, Comanche, and Hopi continued until the arrival of Americans in 1846.

 Territory of New Mexico 1846–1863

-The Navajos encountered the United States Army in 1846, when General Stephen W. Kearny invaded Santa Fe with 1,600 men during the Mexican–American War.
+The Navajos encountered the United States Army in 1846 when General Stephen W. Kearny invaded Santa Fe with 1,600 men during the Mexican–American War.
 On November 21, 1846, following an invitation from a small party of American soldiers under the command of Captain John Reid, who journeyed deep into Navajo country and contacted him, Narbona and other Navajos negotiated a treaty of peace with Colonel Alexander Doniphan at Bear Springs, Ojo del Oso (later the site of Fort Wingate).
 This agreement was not honored by some Navajo, nor by some New Mexicans.
-The Navajos raided New Mexican livestock, New Mexicans took women, children, and livestock from the Navajo.
+The Navajos raided New Mexican livestock, and New Mexicans took women, children, and livestock from the Navajo.

-In 1849, the military governor of New Mexico, Colonel John MacRae Washington—accompanied by John S. Calhoun, an Indian agent—led 400 soldiers into Navajo country, penetrating Canyon de Chelly.
+In 1849, the military governor of New Mexico, Colonel John MacRae Washington—accompanied by John S. Calhoun, an Indian agent—led 400 soldiers into the Navajo country, penetrating Canyon de Chelly.
 He signed a treaty with two Navajo leaders: Mariano Martinez as Head Chief and Chapitone as Second Chief.
 The treaty acknowledged the transfer of jurisdiction from the United Mexican States to the United States.
 The treaty allowed forts and trading posts to be built on Navajo land.
 In exchange, the United States, promised "such donations [and] such other liberal and humane measures, as [it] may deem meet and proper."
-While en route to sign this treaty, the prominent Navajo peace leader Narbona, was killed, causing hostility between the treaty parties.
+While en route to sign this treaty, the prominent Navajo peace leader Narbona was killed, causing hostility between the treaty parties.